 When a person passes away, without leaving a valid Will, their estate will be shared out according to the ‘rules of intestacy’.
 Only married or civil partners and some other close relatives can inherit under the rules of intestacy.

-Also, if a Will is created which is not legally valid, the rules of intestacy decide how the estate will be shared out, not the wishes expressed in the Will.
+Also, if a Will is created which is not legally valid, the rules of intestacy decide how the estate will be shared out which is not always how you would want them.

 This can result in:

 - A ‘common law spouse’ (which do not exist legally) not inheriting your estate

 - Parents, brothers and sisters and nieces and nephews of the intestate person may inherit the estate

 - Friends, carers or relations by marriage will not receiving anything from your estate

 - If there are no surviving relatives who can inherit under the rules of intestacy, the estate passes to the Crown